Priyanka Bose

-Priyanka Bose is an Indian actress and model.
+Priyanka Bose (born 1980) is an Indian actress and model.
 Active on stage and in films, she is best known for her role in the Italian film Gangor, among others.
-Priyanka started her film career with small roles in Love Sex aur Dhokha, Sorry Bhai!, Johnny Gaddar and Guzaarish.
+Priyanka started her film career with small roles in Love Sex Aur Dhokha, Sorry Bhai!, Johnny Gaddar and Guzaarish.
 Her first film in a lead role was Gangor by the Italian director, Italo Spinelli in 2010.
 She gained recognition as an actress with her performance as a tribal woman in the film and went on to win the best actress award at the New Jersey Independent South Asian Film Festival.

 Career

 Priyanka starred as the lead actress in the 2010 film Gangor directed by Italo Spinelli.
 Adapted from Choli Ke Peeche, a short story by the acclaimed Indian writer Mahasweta Devi, Gangor won several awards at the New Jersey Independent South Asian Film Festival, including Best Actress for Bose.